-Line of Defence Responsibility of Accountable for First All Staff, Risk Advisory Team Identify, assess and manage the risk and control environment Second Suncorp New Zealand Chief Risk Office Oversee, monitor, guide and challenge Line 1 activities Third Internal Audit Independent assurance for the Board and EMT of risk culture and the effectiveness of risk management of the Company
+Line of Defence Responsibility of Accountable for First All Staff, Risk Advisory Team Identify, assess and manage the risk and control environment, within risk appetite and policy and framework requirements.
+Second Suncorp New Zealand Chief Risk Office Oversee, monitor, guide and challenge Line 1 activities Third Internal Audit Independent assurance over internal controls and risk management practices.